DOWNLOAD The Auction Profit Blueprint

 Live auctions are noisy and exciting.
 The auctioneer asks for higher bids while people shout out their offers or raise their paddles.

 A silent auction is a quiet bidding method.
-People write their bids on paper or online instead of speaking them out loud.
+People write their bids on paper or online instead of speaking them aloud.
 The highest bid wins, and the proceeds go to the organization or cause.

-A silent auction is a great option for a live event where you might be having dinner, dancing, speeches, or performances.
+A charity silent auction is a great option for a live event where you might be having dinner, dancing, speeches, or performances.
 The silent auction can happen in the background, and winners can be announced at the end.
 This auction could attract more bidders who are shy or prefer not to reveal their spending limit publicly.
-The winners and their bids don’t need to be announced.
+The winning bidders and their totals don’t necessarily need to be announced.

 There are a few different types of silent auction with slightly different formats.
 For example, you can organize:

-A mobile bidding software like ours can make your life easier by saving you time.
+A mobile bidding software like ours can make your life easier by saving you time and taking any ambiguity out of bid wars.
 You can also check out our comparison of different online auction platforms to see which might work best for you.

 You can, of course, go old-school and organize an in-person live auction using paper bid sheets.
 That being said, this type of event requires more work from the organizers.
 And unfortunately, paper bid sheets are also much easier to cheat on than an online auction platform.